President Trump Responds To New York City’s Plan To Paint ‘Black Lives Matter’ In Front Of Trump Tower

 “Maybe our GREAT Police, who have been neutralized and scorned by a mayor who hates & disrespects them, won’t let this symbol of hate be affixed to New York’s greatest street,” he wrote.

-In response, de Blasio noted that the “luxury” of 5th Avenue was built on the backs of Black labor, and that by painting the message on the street, the city is honoring those Blacks.
+In response, de Blasio noted that the “luxury” of 5th Avenue was built on the backs of Black labor and that by painting the message on the street, the city is honoring those Black people.

 “The fact that you see it as denigrating your street is the definition of racism,” de Blasio tweeted.